nasa-fornax/fornax-documentation/notebook_review_process.md

 - Is memory usage optimized where possible?
 - Does the code give warnings that need to be followed up without a a blanket ignore of all warnings?
 - Is the requirements.txt file complete and not include un-used libraries?
+- Do the notebook and code directory have any non-used code that is commented out as obsolete or unused?
+If yes, clean-up those.

 ```python